Is a Second Location in Your Business Growth Plan?

-TJ and Kami Comstock own five hardware stores in Montana and TJ has been involved with North American Retail Hardware Association leadership for several years.
+TJ and Kami Comstock own five hardware stores in Montana and TJ has been involved with North American Hardware and Paint Association (NHPA) leadership for several years.
 He says his experience on the board of directors has been invaluable in running his business.

 “The board is comprised of hardware guys from all different kinds of stores and co-ops.
 So, you get to sit around the table with a lot of people who are pretty well versed on what’s happening in our industry,” TJ explains.
 “You hear a lot of ideas, what’s been successful for them, the kind of areas they’re succeeding and struggling in.
 So, the networking alone is a value.
 The insight my fellow board members give me is worth a ton of value.
 If I’m having a problem, I can call them and they’ll share ideas, share information, stuff like that.”

-TJ adds that many industry associations like the NRHA also offer information and training that help members build their businesses.
+TJ adds that many industry associations like the NHPA also offer information and training that help members build their businesses.

 Make sure there’s enough cash.
 Duh!
 Obviously, the first location must be successful, or a second wouldn’t be under consideration.
 It’s important to have enough cash or financing so the second location doesn’t threaten the viability of your original store.